 What Makes This Good Stuff

-We recently went on a quest to find the cleanest possible organic coffee in toxin-free packaging to drink ourselves.
+A few years ago we went on a quest to find the cleanest possible organic coffee in toxin-free packaging to drink ourselves.
 We quickly discovered that while organically grown coffee beans are widely available, they are, unfortunately, always roasted and packaged in ways that can add all sorts of unwanted chemistry to the beans.

 This means that by the time your organic coffee reaches your cup it would likely no longer qualify as “organic,” and definitely not as Good Stuff.